Whoaa512/starred/README.md

 - [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3
 - [score-spec/spec](https://github.com/score-spec/spec) - The Score Specification provides a developer-centric and platform-agnostic Workload specification to improve developer productivity and experience.
 It eliminates configuration inconsistencies between
 - [sw-yx/ai-notes](https://github.com/sw-yx/ai-notes) - notes for software engineers getting up to speed on new AI developments.
 Serves as datastore for https://latent.space writing, and product brainstorming, but has cleaned up canonical references under
-- [rochacbruno/py2rs](https://github.com/rochacbruno/py2rs) - A quick reference guide for the Pythonista in the process of becoming a Rustacean
 - [shubhamgrg04/awesome-diagramming](https://github.com/shubhamgrg04/awesome-diagramming) - A curated collection of diagramming tools used by leading software engineering teams
 - [cpressey/Facts-about-State-Machines](https://github.com/cpressey/Facts-about-State-Machines) - I hold the opinion that state machines are underrated
 - [joaocarvalhoopen/How_to_learn_modern_Rust](https://github.com/joaocarvalhoopen/How_to_learn_modern_Rust) - A guide to the adventurer.